hapax/hapax.github.io/assets/minimal-networks.md

 Also suppose there is a hub station $H$ with incoming rail lines separated by less than
 $\theta_\text{crit} = 120^\circ$, as on the left in Figure 11.
+There may be other incoming lines, but these will play no role in our proof.

 We can build two new stations on these outgoing legs, $h_1$ and $h_2$, which are (for simplicity) the same distance from $H$.